 By Laura Kurtzman and Nicholas Roznovsky

-U.S. News' 2020 rankings for medical specialty areas are based on ratings made by medical school deans and senior faculty at peer institutions who are asked to identify up to 15 schools offering the best programs in each specialty.
-This is only the second consecutive year that U.S. News has included psychiatry as a specialty ranking for medical schools.
+U.S. News' 2022 rankings for medical specialty areas are based on ratings made by medical school deans and senior faculty at peer institutions who are asked to identify up to 15 schools offering the best programs in each specialty.
+This is only the fourth consecutive year that U.S. News has included psychiatry as a specialty ranking for medical schools, and UCSF has been included in the top five schools in each of those years.

-The UCSF School of Nursing's program in psychiatric/mental health across the lifespan was also ranked fourth nationally in its category this year.
+The UCSF School of Nursing's psychiatric mental health nurse practitioner program was also ranked fifth nationally in its category this year.

 About the UCSF Weill Institute for Neurosciences